sadik003/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execution permission to the owner a script that sets the permission to the file hello Write a script that sets the mode of the file hello to this
+a script that adds execution permission to the owner a script that sets the permission to the file hello Write a script that sets the mode of the file hello to this a script that sets the mode of the file hello the same as olleh